elastic/ecs/USAGE.md

 # ECS Tooling Usage

-In addition to the published schema and generated artifacts, the ECS repo also contains tools to generate artifacts based on the current published and custom schemas.
+In addition to the published schema and artifacts, the ECS repo also contains tools to generate artifacts based on the current published and custom schemas.

+You may be asking if ECS is a specification for storing event data, where does the ECS tooling fit into the picture?
+As users implement ECS into their Elastic stack, common questions arise:

+* ECS has too many fields.
+Users don't want to generate mappings for fields they don't plan on using soon.
+* Users want to adopt ECS but also want to painlessly maintain their own custom field mappings alongside ECS.

+Users can use the ECS tools to tackle both problems.
+What artifacts are relevant will also vary based on need.
+Many users will find the Elasticsearch templates most useful, but Beats contributors will instead find the Beats-formatted YAML field definition files valuable.
+By maintaining only their customizations and use the tools provided by ECS, they can generate relevant artifacts for their unique set of data sources.

 **NOTE** - These tools and their functionality are considered experimental.